andre-janino/JumboStoreLocator/README.md

 ## Design <a name="design"></a> :memo:

 When designing a new feature, it makes sense to understand what is already in place, both in your business and elsewhere.
 For Jumbo, such feature is already available, as seen here: https://www.jumbo.com/winkels (powered by google maps).
-Upon loading, it displays all existing stores and allows several different filters:
+Upon loading, it displays all existing stores and allows several different filters:  _`Open now`_, _`Open on Sundays"`_, _`Open until 19/20/21/22`_, "New store`_, _`Pickup-point`_, "Store`_, and _`Store + pickup-point`_.
-- Open now.
-- Open on Sundays.
-- Open until 19/20/21/22h.
-- New store.
-- Pickup-point.
-- Store.
-- Store + pickup-point.

 It has a wide range of filters, but it lacks what is being asked here: to display only the 5 nearest stores.
 Therefore, it makes sense to implement that filter in a way that is easy to incorporate it among the others.
 From what I've observed, stores are already ordered by distance on the existing page.